 Much of the humor is tongue in cheek, and the writing is amusing.
 When you start dealing with investors, you will find that they range from mobsters to celebrities, and the dialogue is genuinely entertaining.

 Another aspect of the game is random events that pop up allowing you to make a risk versus reward decision.
 Do you let a Utuber review your Startup?
 Do you respond to someone bashing it?
 It’s an interesting and thematic dynamic, and it really helps that the game’s retro visuals and art style are charming as heck.

 I thought it was neat that some of my features kept getting hacked because they had a low technology score, causing me to waste time revising them.
 It was a triumphant moment when I raised the tech scores high enough to actually catch the hackers and get them out of my hair.
-It’s moments like that, when Startup Panic’s charm really bleeds through.
+Moments like that is when Startup Panic’s charm really bleeds through.

 Riches to Rags